soapdog/patchfox/docs/development/building.md

 * `npm run builder:*` many different scripts to build binaries for each platform.
 * `npm run docs`: builds the documentation.
 * `npm run localbuild`: builds the CSS, the docs, and binaries for various platforms on your local machine.
+* `npm run release`: Makes a new release and upload it to Github.

 # Testing the protocol schemas